CharonSSS/RSS-Origin/README.md

 ## For _RSS-Origin RSSTexture&TopoRevamp_

 ### Dependencies and compatibilities:
-This mod is compatible with [Real Solar System](https://forum.kerbalspaceprogram.com/topic/177216-*), [RSS-Reborn](https://github.com/RSS-Reborn) and KSRSS.
-So the dependency is RSS, or RSS-Reborn, or KSRSS.
+This mod is compatible with [Real Solar System](https://forum.kerbalspaceprogram.com/topic/177216-*), [RSS-Reborn](https://github.com/RSS-Reborn) and [KSRSS (KSRSS-Reborn)](https://gitlab.com/ksrss/KSRSS/-/tree/reborn).
+So the dependency is RSS, or RSS-Reborn, or KSRSS (KSRSS-Reborn).

 Incompatibles:
 No incompatibles so far.